keeltrace/qlcplus-wiki/Windows-Build-Qt5.md

 ## Prepare the build system (MSYS2)

-Download the MSYS2 64bit installer from here: https://msys2.github.io/
+Download the MSYS2 64bit installer from here: https://msys2.github.io/ (for 32bit systems like XP, use i686 installer).

-Follow the instructions of that page otherwise install it using all the defaults (c:\msys64), then open the MSYS2 shell and type:<br>
+Follow the instructions of that page otherwise install it using all the defaults (c:\msys64 or c:\msys32 for 32bit system), then open the MSYS2 shell and type:<br>
 `update-core`<br>
 Close the MSYS2 shell and open it again.<br>
 Now install the packages required to build QLC+, by typing:<br>
 `pacman -Su`<br>
-`pacman -S make automake autoconf libtool mingw32/mingw-w64-i686-gcc mingw32/mingw-w64-i686-pkg-config mingw32/mingw-w64-i686-tools`<br>
+`pacman -S make automake autoconf libtool mingw32/mingw-w64-i686-gcc mingw32/mingw-w64-i686-pkg-config mingw32/mingw-w64-i686-tools git`<br>
 `pacman -S mingw32/mingw-w64-i686-qt5 mingw32/mingw-w64-i686-libmad mingw32/mingw-w64-i686-libsndfile mingw32/mingw-w64-i686-flac mingw32/mingw-w64-i686-fftw`<br>

 **Now close the MSYS2 Shell.
 From now on we'll use the 'MinGW-w64 Win32 Shell'.
 So open it.**<br>